paternogbc/site_tropibef/content/home/abertura.md

 ### I International Workshop on Tropical BEF-experiments: integrating initiatives

-The **TropiBEF** workshop aims to integrate people, knowledge and experience about biodiversity experiments and the restoration of degraded tropical high-diversity ecosystems.
+The **TropiBEF** workshop aims to integrate people, knowledge and experience about biodiversity-ecosystem-function experiments and the restoration of degraded tropical high-diversity ecosystems.

 # Workshop Goals